freebird634/remote_challenge/notes.md

 ## Tasks

 Individual Server Configuration:
-- [ ] 1st and 2nd servers should be web servers - one serves 'a', the other 'b' at index.html (nginx)
+- [X] 1st and 2nd servers should be web servers - one serves 'a', the other 'b' at index.html (nginx)
 - [ ] Add a load balancer on the 3rd server to load balance between the webservers (nginx)
     - [ ] Configure the load balancer
-        • Any balancing scheme (round robin, random, load based, etc.)
+        - [ ] Any balancing scheme (round robin, random, load based, etc.)
-        • Configure the load balancer to be "sticky" - the same host should hit the same webserver for repeat requests, only switching when a webserver goes down, and not switching back when the webserver goes back up
+        - [ ] Configure the load balancer to be "sticky" - the same host should hit the same webserver for repeat requests, only switching when a webserver goes down, and not switching back when the webserver goes back up
-        • Pass the original requesting ip to the webservers
+        - [ ] Pass the original requesting ip to the webservers
-        • Make port range 60000-65000 on the load balancer all get fed to the web servers on port 80.
+        - [ ] Make port range 60000-65000 on the load balancer all get fed to the web servers on port 80.
 - [ ] The 4th server will run nagios to it will monitor the web servers and load balancer

 On all boxes: